Allied Machine Opens Ohio Training Center

 For those unable to travel to the Dover, Ohio, training facility, the training department sponsors open house events held at machine tool manufacturers’ distributors, as well as on-site training programs for engineers and machinists.
 Customizable training programs are available for groups of all sizes.

-Andrew Fliger, Allied’s engineering trainer, said, “Our training programs are focused to equip participants with the right tooling and knowledge for the jobs they’re facing today.”
+Andrew Fliger, Allied’s current engineering trainer, said, “Our training programs are focused to equip participants with the right tooling and knowledge for the jobs they’re facing today.”